 So how does this affect prices?

-Recall that in order to buy R22, you must be an EPA-certified technician.
+Don’t forget that in order to buy R22, you must be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This expense is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+In addition, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This expense is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to inspect your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+This is why when our experts come out to assess your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade as a result of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

 If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+You can see the type of refrigerant your system runs on by checking the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
 If you can’t locate it, you can check your user’s manual.
-Alternatively, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.
+Otherwise, you can reach out to your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
-Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
+The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
+For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
 There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating tests than R22.

 You may have heard of “drop-in” replacements for R22.
-We strongly against against this route.
-Typically a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this feels like an easy solution.
+We strongly against against this option.
+Typically a homeowner who is anxious about the cost of replacing their unit seeks out an alternative, and this feels like an easy solution.
 It usually costs the homeowner more money, and nearly always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a unit, which when done properly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and need different parts to run, which results in the technician needing to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this vital step is missed, your system will quickly stop working, and you’ll need to get a new unit anyway.
+The phrase “drop-in” is indicating retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than purchasing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
+If this vital step is missed, your system will quickly stop running, and you’ll need to get a new unit anyway.
+If you insist on exploring retrofitting, then consult with an HVAC specialist to determine your best replacement refrigerant.

-It’s smart to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we watch for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
-To avoid an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old system before it doesn’t work.
+It’s better to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we watch for any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
+To avoid an emergency on a hot day, a lot of of our customers decide to do a pre-emptive replacement, and replace an old AC before it breaks down.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s probably that your system uses the new, approved replacement refrigerant, R410a.
-However, systems installed after 2010 could still use R22, so it’s ideal to check with an HVAC Expert.
+If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 might use R22, so it’s ideal to check with an HVAC Expert.
 You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
-The law doesn’t require you to replace your air conditioner.
+You aren’t required by law to replace your air conditioner.
 At some point, your AC will not work and it will need to be replaced, and only R410a units will be available for sale.

-The ideal option is to purchase a new, upgraded air conditioner, especially if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
-New AC equipment can be more efficient and give you superior comfort, helping to lower your energy costs.
+The ideal option is to purchase a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
+Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
+New AC equipment can be more efficient and offer you superior comfort, helping to decrease your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
-While this sounds like a good alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
-You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely available.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
+While this sounds like a great alternative, the cost of servicing old R22 A/C systems is starting to exceed several hundred dollars (easily a down payment on a new system).
+You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to find out if you are currently using R22 and, if so, which option works best for you.

 The good news

-While making the move to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
-It’s not exaggerated to say that you, as a homeowner, are a large part of this by replacing an old R22 unit with a newer, ozone friendly unit.
+It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please contact us for a free, in-home consultation by filling out the form below.